 Father, Son and Other Animals

-Father, Son and Other Animals is an illustrated collection of stories exploring parenting, extinction, love and loss.
+Father, Son and Other Animals is an illustrated short story collection which explores climate change and species extinction through the lenses of parenting and creative practice.
+It’s funnier than it sounds.
 Order online from Cordite Books, or ask your local bookstore to order it in for you.

 I want more books with the complexity and intelligence of Father, Son and Other Animals.
 Not just because we’re going to need them if we’re to find ways of processing and commemorating the transformation of the world, but because we need to find ways to live and celebrate as well as to mourn and rage.